-- 1) The administrative judge shall notify the agent and the agency representative of the time period that will be allowed both parties to prepare their cases.
+- 1) The administrative judge will notify the agent and the agency representative of the time period that will be allowed both parties to prepare their cases.
 This time period will include at least 60 days and may be extended by the administrative judge upon the request of either party.
 Both parties are entitled to reasonable development of evidence on matters relevant to the issues raised in the complaint.
 Evidence may be developed through interrogatories, depositions, and requests for admissions, stipulations or production of documents.
-It shall be grounds for objection to producing evidence that the information sought by either party is irrelevant, overburdensome, repetitious, or privileged. - 2) If mutual cooperation fails, either party may request the administrative judge to rule on a request to develop evidence.
-If a party fails without good cause shown to respond fully and in timely fashion to a request made or approved by the administrative judge for documents, records, comparative data, statistics or affidavits, and the information is solely in the control of one party, such failure may, in appropriate circumstances, cause the administrative judge: - (i) To draw an adverse inference that the requested information would have reflected unfavorably on the party refusing to provide the requested information; - (ii) To consider the matters to which the requested information pertains to be established in favor of the opposing party; - (iii) To exclude other evidence offered by the party failing to produce the requested information; - (iv) To recommend that a decision be entered in favor of the opposing party; or - (v) To take such other actions as the administrative judge deems appropriate. - During the period for development of evidence, the administrative judge may, in his or her discretion, direct that an investigation of facts relevant to the complaint or any portion be conducted by an agency certified by the Commission.
+It will be grounds for objection to producing evidence that the information sought by either party is irrelevant, over burdensome, repetitious, or privileged. - 2) If mutual cooperation fails, either party may request the administrative judge to rule on a request to develop evidence.
+If a party fails without good cause shown to respond fully and in timely fashion to a request made or approved by the administrative judge for documents, records, comparative data, statistics or affidavits, and the information is solely in the control of one party, such failure may, in appropriate circumstances, cause the administrative judge: - To draw an adverse inference that the requested information would have reflected unfavorably on the party refusing to provide the requested information; - ii.
+To consider the matters to which the requested information pertains to be established in favor of the opposing party; - iii.
+To exclude other evidence offered by the party failing to produce the requested information; - iv.
+To recommend that a decision be entered in favor of the opposing party; or - v.
+To take such other actions as the administrative judge deems appropriate. - 3) During the period for development of evidence, the administrative judge may, in his or g.
+Opportunity for resolution of the complaint.

-4) Both parties shall furnish to the administrative judge copies of all materials that they wish to be examined and such other material as may be requested.
+- her discretion, direct that an investigation of facts relevant to the complaint or any portion be conducted by an agency certified by the Commission. - 4) Both parties will furnish to the administrative judge copies of all materials that they wish to be examined and such other material as may be requested.